I-M-Iqbal/I-M-Iqbal.github.io/content/_index.md

 Hi all,

-Thank you for taking the time to come to the tiny corner of the internet where I write about legal topics mostly (you might get the occasional book related post too but I promise it will be related to law somehow).
+Thank you for taking the time to come to the tiny corner of the internet where I write about legal topics mostly (you might get the occasional book related post too but it will be related to law somehow).

-A bit about me: I have completed an undergrad degree in law and an in the process of completing a masters degree in law.
-As a result I have spent alot of time thinking about the law both at university and in my day to day life.
-If and when I have coherent thoughts which might be vaugely interesting to someone other than me, they will appear here from time to time.
+A bit about me: I have studied law at university.
+As a result I have spent a lot of time thinking about the law and if and when I have coherent thoughts which might be vaguely interesting to someone other than me, they will appear here from time to time.

 Regards